AdamD1001/PromotionChess-Frontend/README.md

 # PromotionChessFrontEnd
-This is the Angular Based GUI frontend to our Senior Project
+This is the Angular Based GUI frontend to our Senior Project @ Kennesaw State University

 *IMPORTANT*
 Be sure to run the "npm install" command into the terminal inside the project directory to install the required node modules